hugoroy/hroy.eu/tips/webos-touchpad-restore.markdown

      It is very important that you start with this version, and not some later version such as 3.0.4 or 3.0.5.
 For me, only version 3.0.0 managed to get the job done and to get a non-booting HP Touchpad, to an HP Touchpad booting an operating system (i.e. webOS).
 You will always be able to "upgrade" after, using a later version of webOS Doctor if you are interested in using webOS, or using an Android ROM, Lune OS, etc.

      However, booting into the original webOS today is useless because the operating system tries to connect to HP's servers to activate the device.
 So you're going to get stuck there due to HP discontinuing everything.
-Fortunately, there's [a solution](https://web.archive.org/web/20171209143457mp_/http://forums.webosnation.com/hp-touchpad/317164-activation-bypass-touchpad.html) (the [original and official manual for this also has interesting content](https://web.archive.org/web/20150323051130mp_/https://developer.palm.com/content/resources/develop/developing_on_an_unactivated_device.html#c21702)).
+Fortunately, there's [a solution](https://web.archive.org/web/20171209143457mp_/http://forums.webosnation.com/hp-touchpad/317164-activation-bypass-touchpad.html)[^diybypass] (the [original and official manual for this also has interesting content](https://web.archive.org/web/20150323051130mp_/https://developer.palm.com/content/resources/develop/developing_on_an_unactivated_device.html#c21702)).
 To save you time, I provide you directly with a custom [webOS Doctor version 3.0.0 that will install webOS without the HP account activation step](https://gitlab.com/hugoroy/webos-touchpad-restore/-/raw/main/webosdoctorp300hstnhwifi_customhpactivationbypass.jar).

+[^diybypass]: If you want to do this yourself, go ahead.
+You will find backup copies of the java files here: [devicetool.jar](https://gitlab.com/hugoroy/webos-touchpad-restore/-/raw/main/devicetool-origin.jar) [devicetool customised for webOS Doctor 3.0.5](https://gitlab.com/hugoroy/webos-touchpad-restore/-/raw/main/devicetool-webosdoctor305.jar)

 Now, to recover and boot into webOS 3.0.0 you need to:

  1. Load the recovery uImage with `novacom`

     Boot your Touchpad into recovery by pressing **Power+VolumeUp** from a powered-off device, connect it to your computer with USB and launch:

          novacom boot mem:// < nova-installer-image-topaz.uImage

     You should now see the HP logo.

  2. Reformat partitions on the device with `novaterm`

-     You should now be able to connect to your device with the `novaterm` program and launch a shell running on the HP Touchpad.
-Now depending on whether you have a 16GB or a 32GB Touchpad, the instructions will differ:
+    You should now be able to connect to your device with the `novaterm` program: that will launch a shell running on the HP Touchpad.
+Now depending on whether you have a 16GB or a 32GB Touchpad, the commands to run and reformat the partitions will differ:

       - 32GB Touchpad: